prospectkeys/prospectkeys.github.io/_projects/2022-01-11-walnut-bakaneko.md

 ![My tray mount endgame](/images/demo/demo-landscape.jpg)

 I worked with a local woodworker to get a prototype milled out of walnut.
 It looked a lot like my GK-64, pretty plain and uninteresting.
+However, with a little bit of flair with the Geekark Tea set, we had a nice looking prototype (according to myself and a few friends' preference, though certainly not everyone's).
+It sounded really interesting with the brass plate and 50a strength gummy O-ring.
+I was pleasantly surprised as the sound was unlike other keyboards.
+It makes sense, as I am not aware of any other wooden Bakaneko60 keyboards.
+See the sound test below and judge for yourself.